 For those who are in recovery from drug & alcohol addiction, the very act of overcoming their addiction is a watershed moment in their life.
-The physical and emotional struggle involved with detoxification and treatment as well as the act of sustaining recovery in daily life is empowering.
+The physical and emotional struggle involved with detoxification and treatment as well as the act of maintaining sobriety in daily life is empowering.
 However, as is often heard around the tables of 12 Step groups, addiction is “cunning, baffling, and powerful”.
-This can often be seen when recovering addicts engage in a phenomena of switching addictions.
+This can often be seen when recovering addicts engage in the phenomenon of switching addictions.

 A Working Definition

 Switching addictions—otherwise known as substitute addictions—occurs when someone switches or substitutes one form of addiction for another.
 The underlying root problem in switching addictions is not the substance or activity in itself, but the behavior.
 For example, those who complete substance abuse treatment may find that smoking cigarettes is a way to cope with the stress of everyday living and dealing with temptations and triggers.
 For others, it may be a focus on exercise, eating, or work and for others it may be on new hobbies or pastimes.

 Even if the focus is on something that is non-threatening there can be a fine line between healthy focus and obsession.
 Again, it gets back to the actual behaviors—substituting one activity or substance for another show that compulsive activity is still occurring.
 Engaging in those kinds of behaviors will tend to have negative consequences in some shape or form down the road.

 What Happens When an Addict Takes Narcotic Medication?